FORTH-ICS-INSPIRE/artemis/docs/basicconf.md

 1. It should be the location of an executable

-2. The executable should support a '-i' input option (mandatory), that takes as input a json representation of a hijack event (provided by ARTEMIS).
+2. The executable should support the '-e' input option (mandatory), that instructs mitigation to end (if absent, then mitigation will start), as well as the '-i' input option (mandatory), that takes as input a json representation of a hijack event (provided by ARTEMIS).
 This representation contains the following information:

+     {
          'key': unique_hijack_id,
          'prefix': hijacked_prefix
+     }

      Based on this information, you can run a custom script that de-aggregates the prefix (if possible), or outsources mitigation to an external domain. **These functions are not supported for all networks, but should be custom-built by the operator, in case automated mitigation is required.**